zeruhur/thalassa/Thálassa.md

 - The daring and the brave venture into its waters.
 In distant lands they go in search of the Prize and fortune and glory.
 - The Sea is dotted with wild and unknown islands, ready to be explored and despoiled.
 The mainland is for the most part unexplored and mysterious.

-### The Gods
+### Gods
 - Gods are real, they walk among humans.
-Sometimes they fall in love with theme, sometimes they are envious.
+Sometimes they fall in love with them, sometimes they are envious.
 - They are powerful and capricious, but not almighty.
 They are immortal, but they can be injured.
 - One can appeal to the deities to request their intervention.
 Often they will not listen, sometimes they will respond unpredictably.

-### The Demigods and Heroes
+### Demigods & Heroes
 - The Demigods are not necessarily the result of the union of a god and a mortal but some are, like Heracles.
 - Those who demonstrate strength, power, good family, and good behavior are termed heroes.
 - After death Gods may grant the apotheosis.
 When this happens the hero assumes the title of Demigod.

+### Deeds & Labours
+- Characters are called to action out of obligation (labours) or to seek glory (deeds).
+They will often cross The Sea to accomplish their duties.
+- Whether they are demigods, heroes or ordinary people, they all have something in common: Fate is inescapable.
+The Moirai have already established the length of their thread.
+They accept it and face creatures and oddities with courage.
+- Characters prefer cunning to brute force.
+War is not a sport, after all.
+However, some times they will be arrogant and overconfident.
+This is called hubris and is punished by circumstances and the gods.

-### Aoidos and Myths
+### Aoidos & Myths
 - Myths passed down in literature are real history in this world.
 - Being passed down orally by the aoidos, there are conflicting versions of the same story.
 - It is possible to meet the heroes of myth.
 The odigoí is free to choose which mythical era to set the adventure in.

 ### Eukhé & Goïteia
 - When one appeals to a god, they are a *eukhé* (prayer).
 Eukhé is the high and noble form of magic.
-- In Egypt, west of Lybia, the great priests practice *heka* (magic) that draws on primordial power through rituals and spells.
+- In Egypt, west of Lybia, the high priests practice *heka* (magic) that draws on primordial power through rituals and incantations.
-- Importing some spells, which are passed down without fully understanding their function and power, some practice *goïteia*, a low and limited form of magic that has lesser effects than either eukhé or heka.
+- Importing some incantations, which are passed down without fully understanding their function and power, some practice *goïteia*, a low and limited form of magic that has lesser effects than either eukhé or heka.
 Practitioners of goïteia are frowned upon and considered by most to be charlatans.

 ### Labyriths
 - Around the vast Sea on mysterious islands or impenetrable forests are located labyrinths.